pkarsy/AutomaticSchoolBellTimer/README.md

 ## Step 9.
 Check the assembled box
 Connect the USB cable with the PC and check the functionality of the module.
 If you have not put the taimetable parameters yet, probably it is a good time to do so.

-## STEP 9. protect the web interface from anauthorized access
+## STEP 10.
+Protecting the web interface from anauthorized access

-Here are 2 solutions.
-Use both of them if you prefer.
+Here are some solutions:

+- Use a wifi Access Point which is dedicated for the bell.
+  This can be an old unused acces point.
+This way any changes to the primary network do not disturb the bell.
+To be able to access the Tasmota Web Page you have to connect to the same AP, so you have to keep the AP/passord somewere.
+Or it can be a second("Guest") access point available via the configuration page of many commercial Access Points.

-- Set a Web` Admin Password to access the page. school.local(or IP) → Configuration → Other → Web Admin Password (Login with "admin"/"password").
-The page is not encrypted so not very secure, but it is on LAN only, so I guess is OK.
+- Set a Tasmota Web Admin Password to access the page. school.local(or IP) → Configuration → Other → Web Admin Password (Username is "admin").
+The page is not encrypted, so not very secure, but it is on LAN only, so I guess is OK. be sure to keep the password written in a save place.

 - Automatically disable the webserver 5min after powerup.
 When you need to access the web interface, unplug the power and connect again.
-Not very secure, but it has the huge advantage of not having another password to remember (after 10 years), and this project is about reliability and maintainability.
+Not very secure, but it has the advantage of not having another password to remember (after 10 years).
 You can add a note on the back of the box (see section recovery)
-Paste this long line to the Tasmota Console:
+To implement it, paste this line to the Tasmota Console:

 ```
 backlog savedata 0; Rule1 ON Wifi#Connected DO webserver 2 ENDON ON Wifi#Connected DO RuleTimer1 300 ENDON ON Rules#Timer=1 DO webserver 0 ENDON; rule1 1; restart 1;
 ```

-"savedata 0" means the settings changes are not saved automatically from now on, and need a manual restart to be saved.
+Be careful with "savedata 0".
+It means the tasmota settings are not saved automatically from now on, and you need a manually restart (Not reset !) to be saved.
 This does not harm our project.

 ## STEP 10.
 Intall the electrical connector (near the manual bell switch)
-SWITCH OFF THE POWER OF THE BELL
+SWITCH OFF THE POWER OF THE electrical bells.
+Usually there is a dedicated switch in the electrical table.

 PHOTO
 Most probably the school already has a circuit for the bell, and a wall button for manual ringing.
 In that case the most straitforward way is to install the connector 2 cables at the 2 poles of the switch.
 With this **dry contact** configuration the Bell rings whenever the SSR/Relay is activated.
 There is no need to uninstall the old timer (if exists), just disable it.
-If you are sure you can completely remove the old timer and use the 2 wires for our SSR/Relay.
+Or if you are sure you can completely remove the old timer, use the 2 wires for our SSR/Relay.

 ## STEP 9.
 Plug the Timer connector in the newly installed connector.
 Make sure that there is a wall electrical socket for the usb charger **DEDICATED** for this purpose.
 You do not want someone unpluging the timer, to charge a mobile phone or whatever.